-The policies specify that municipalities should work in collaboration with the lead Source Protection Authority who should develop the program.
+The policy specify that municipalities should work in collaboration with the lead Source Protection Authority who should develop the program.
 The lead SPA was chosen due to their expertise and knowledge of source protection, as well as to provide consistency in education programs across the region, particularly where delivery will be in municipalities that fall into both SPA's.
 However, it is expected that the work be shared among both SPA's, particularly with respect to delivery.

-These policies state that education and outreach shall be developed and delivered within one year of the plan taking effect.
+This policy states that education and outreach shall be developed and delivered within one year of the plan taking effect.
 The intention of this timeframe is to equip landowners with ample knowledge of best management practices intended to manage the specific risks.
 The timing has been intentionally staggered so that education precedes risk management plans.
 The principle is to educate thoroughly prior to requiring action.

-For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policies R.1.7, A.1.7 and C.1.7" beginning on page 11.
+For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policies RAC.1.7" beginning on page 11.